AmirSarkis12/connections-transport-app-symbiote/README.md

 ##### Redux #####
 Being a small app, I thought it would be better to avoid Redux and keep a simple global state in App.js, however it quickly starting becoming messy, so after some tinkering and some refresher guides on Redux I took the plunge and realised I need to brush up on it...
 I did get it holding together in the end.
 This part of the challenge has proven to be super educational!

-## Commands
+## Commands ##

 -`npm install` to setup application/install dependencies

 -`npm start` to start the app

 ## Known issues
 - A user can add duplicate stops to their connections - I need to add some logic to the form select options dropdowns
-- Looks like one of the actions is invalidating a state value, this is te final crucial step as the connections listing page relies on the global storage to display the connections to the user.
+- Looks like one of the actions is invalidating a state value, this is the final crucial step as the connections listing page relies on the global storage to display the connections to the user.